How to Make the ENSPIRE Disklavier Play the Piano Part of Any Song

 I’ve now extended the MIDI track, and can export it!

-Once the MIDI file is downloaded, name the MIDI file from Ivory and the piano-free audio from Audacity identically, and transfer them onto a USB stick.
+Name the MIDI file from Ivory and the piano-free audio from Audacity identically, and transfer them onto a USB stick.
 The properly named files will look something like this:

 01MySong.mid